 Information sheet will be mailed with runner's bib.

-Additional information about Security and Safety is also posted below.
+Additional information about Security and Safety will also posted below.
 This information page will be updated as changes and security issues warrant.
 Keep checking back.

-On behalf of the Race Committee and the Friends of the Spring Lake Five, we would like to welcome you to the 43rd Annual Spring Lake Five Mile Run.
+On behalf of the Race Committee and the Friends of the Spring Lake Five, we would like to welcome you to the 45th Annual Spring Lake Five Mile Run.
 This information sheet, along with your race bib number (with attached timing tag) and other enclosures is being sent to you in advance of the race in order to reduce confusion on race day.
 Please take a few minutes to read this information sheet and familiarize yourself with the instructions below.
 The race will be held rain or shine.
+We encourage you to pick up your race packet at the Spring Lake train station the week prior to the race - dates and times are listed on the information sheet.

 PARKING is limited - arrive early • streets east of Third avenue will be closed @ 7:30am to parking.
 Note that Ocean Avenue at the start and finish areas will be closed to traffic on race morning.
 DO NOT ATTEMPT TO DRIVE INTO THIS AREA!
 Please observe Spring Lake’s parking ordinances.
 There will be NO parking along the entire course - all cars parked on the course WILL BE TOWED.

-Your race number bib is enclosed.
+Your race number bib will be / was mailed in early May 2023 to the address listed on your registration.
 It MUST be pinned to the front of your shirt on race day.
 Your timing tag (B-Tag) is also affixed to the back of the race number.
 Do not remove the tag.
 Be sure your race bib is clearly visible on the front of the torso (not covered), unaltered and unmodified (do not fold or wrinkle), and pinned in all four corners.
 You must wear your race bib and B-Tag or you will not be scored or receive an accurate time.
 Be sure to bring bib number to the race.
 If lost, bring a copy of your registration confirmation e-mail.
 Transfer information can be found on the race website: using another person’s bib number without a formal transfer will result in both runners being banned from future events.

 Shirts must be picked up by 10:30 am race day – no mailings.